eellak/gsoc2018-pypen/target_system_reconnaissance/README.md

 There's also the `full_scan.py` script, that runs almost all of the above.
 To use this, you'll either have to fill in *FIELDS* section in the `params.ini` file or you'll provide them via command prompt.
 For further info you can check the code.

 ### Backchannel functionality
 Our assumption is that we already have access to a target system.
-That's why we have created the `snitch` exectuable, which runs the client part of our backchannel, executes the `full_scan.py` script and send the retrieved info to the server (attacker).
+That's why we have created the `snitch` exectuable (with the use of PyInstaller), which runs the client part of our backchannel, executes the `full_scan.py` script and send the retrieved info to the server (attacker).
 The server must be running, by executing the `snitch_server.py` module (definition of *server* and *port* options is necessary)

 ### Disclaimer